grafana/grafana-operator/docs/docs/api.md

-Backend defines the referenced service endpoint to which the traffic will be forwarded to.
+backend defines the referenced service endpoint to which the traffic will be forwarded to.

 <table>
     <thead>